leonawicz/pkgpeanuts/README.md

 The intent of `pkgpeanuts` is to automate building out robust R package scaffolding for a newly created package.
 Create a new R package project in RStudio.
 Make an initial commit and link up the local repository with your empty remote repository.
 Then let `pkgpeanuts` take care of the rest.

-This is not intended for existing packages.
+This package is brand new/barely developed.
+It is not intended for operating on existing, developed packages.
+It also does not work yet for creating new packages itself (difficulties with git and Windows), hence the instructions above about creating a new project in RStudio. *Use at your own risk and/or read the source code.*

 Installation
 ------------